 Use bubble wrap as insulation

-For example, if you have single glazed windows, try taping some bubble wrap across the window.
-This might sound weird, and look even weirder, but you'll still get daylight shining through the bubble wrap – and it does make a big difference (if you like looking out of the window, save this method for the really cold winter nights).
+For example, if you have single-glazed windows, try taping some bubble wrap across the window.
+This might sound weird, and look even weirder, but you'll still get daylight shining through the bubble wrap.
+It does make a big difference (if you like looking out of the window, save this method for the really cold winter nights).

-A staggering 20% of your heating is lost through poor insulation, so even little things like using a draft excluder at the bottom of any external doors can make a massive difference.
+Even little things like using a draft excluder at the bottom of any external doors to save energy can make a big difference.

 Get an idea of how much energy your flatmates use

-We're not suggesting that you should hide around the house and watch your flatmates like a hawk – you don't want to be that guy.
-But if they're always leaving the lights on, or cranking an electric heater in their room, make sure you speak up about it!
+We're not suggesting that you should hide around the house and watch your flatmates like a hawk – you don't want to be one of those annoying housemates.
+But if they're always leaving the lights on, or overusing an electric heater in their room, make sure you speak up about it.

-If everyone else is pulling their weight and keeping costs to a minimum, it's not fair that one person is pushing up the bills for the rest of you.
+Especially with energy prices being so high, it's not fair if one person pushes up the energy bills for the rest of you.

-Make sure 'extras' pay their share in bills
+Make sure 'extras' pay their share of bills

 It happens far too often: one flatmate gets a significant other, and then all of a sudden it feels like the house has acquired a new flatmate.

-Aside from never being able to sit on your own sofa, they're significantly pushing up your bills, too.
+Aside from never being able to sit on your own sofa, they're also pushing up your bills.

 Don't feel like you're being rude by asking them to pay their way.
-If they're there more than three nights a week, they should be chipping in.
-You're not running a free hotel!
+If they're there more than three nights a week, they should ideally be chipping in.

-Aside from making sure all your windows and doors are shut tight, it's generally a case of just trying to use less – even a small reduction can save valuable pennies.
+Aside from making sure all your windows and doors are shut tight, it's generally a case of just trying to use less.
+You'd be surprised at how much even a small reduction can save.

 Turn the lights off when you're out of the room, only boil as much water as you need in the kettle and turn those plugs off at the mains.
-Switching devices off completely could save you up to £30 a year according to British Gas!
+One of the most common energy-wasting habits is not switching devices off completely.
+This could save you around £55 a year, according to the Energy Saving Trust.

-Make sure you keep furniture away from heaters as they'll prevent the room from warming up, and similarly, keep the oven door open after using it to warm up the room.
+Make sure you keep furniture away from heaters as they'll prevent the room from warming up.
+Similarly, keep the oven door open after using it to warm up the room.

-It also might be worth getting your boiler checked out.
-Your boiler heats up your water and having a faulty/old model one can mean you consume more energy, sending your bills through the roof.
+It also might be worth getting your boiler checked.
+Your boiler heats up your water and having a faulty one or an old model can mean you consume more energy, sending your bills through the roof.
 Some organisations and companies will offer a free boiler checking service (although this should really fall under the responsibility of your landlord to organise).